Brackeys/brackeys.github.io/pages/hiring.md

 <br>

 <h2>Role description</h2>
 We are looking for a creative mind with game development experience to join the team.
-We are looking for someone who is not afraid to take on creative responsibility and who is interested in content creation and video production.
+Someone who is not afraid to take on creative responsibility and who is interested in content creation and video production.

 As a content creator at Brackeys you need to have a pro-active drive for exploring new subjects, technical or non-technical, and a strong focus on how to communicate these subjects to others through video content.